JuliaMath/DoubleFloats.jl/docs/src/capabilities.md

 - multiplication, square, cube
 - reciprocation, division, square root, cube root

 There are arithmetic operations that take two Float64s or Float32s or Float16s and return the corresponding Double64 or Double32 or Double16.
-These operations are available in functional form as `add2`, `sub2`, `mul2`, `div2` and in infix form using Unicode \boxplus \boxminus \boxtimes \boxdiag "⊞ ⊟ ⊠ ⧄".
+These operations are available in functional form as `add2`, `sub2`, `mul2`, `div2` and in infix form using Unicode \oplus \ominus \otimes \oslash "⊕ ⊖ ⊗ ⊘".

 #### rounding
 - RoundNearest, RoundUp, RoundDown